How to Grow Miniature Pumpkins

 Tip: Allow enough time after watering for the leaves to dry before evening.
 Water on the leaves in warm weather encourages plant disease.

-Days to Maturity: Plan 90-100 days for these little pumpkins to grow and ripen.
+Days to Maturity: Depending upon variety, plan up to 100 days for these little pumpkins to grow and ripen.
 We always recommend new growers add a few days to this estimate.

-The plants will produce up to 8-10 cute, little pumpkin fruits.
+Jack Be Little Pumpkins plants and other miniature varieties produce up to 8-10 cute, little pumpkin fruits.

 Harvest when they turn completely orange, and the stem has dried and turned brown.
 Cut the stem near the vine with a sharp knife.
 Also, be careful not to break the stem.